allegro/bigflow/docs/project_setup_and_build.md

 And that's how jobs are being run after deployment, from a generated DAG.

-You can, of course, modify the image to your own needs.

 ## DAG

 BigFlow generates Airflow DAGs from workflows that can be found in your project.